The Pro's Guide To At-Home Highlights

 Advertisement

 The worst thing you can do here is go rogue by grabbing a box dye and winging it.
-First things first: Call — or, even better, FaceTime — your colorist.
-"If you are already committed to highlighting your hair at home, talk with your colorist and have them put together a color kit for you," Hughes advises.
-"During this time, many stylists are offering at-home color kits for clients who are desperate and safely staying at home.
+First things first: Call — or, even better, FaceTime — your colourist.
+"If you are already committed to highlighting your hair at home, talk with your colourist and have them put together a colour kit for you," Hughes advises.
+"During this time, many stylists are offering at-home colour kits for clients who are desperate and safely staying at home.
 This way, you have the exact formula you normally get when you're in the salon."

-A personalized kit from your usual salon is the best-case scenario, but if that's not an option, you can try ordering a custom kit online.
-Some made-to-order sites, like eSalon, will have you take a hair quiz and personalize a shade formula based on your answers — which is the next best thing.
+A personalised kit from your usual salon is the best-case scenario, but if that's not an option, you can try ordering a custom kit online.
+Some made-to-order sites, like eSalon, will have you take a hair quiz and personalise a shade formula based on your answers — which is the next best thing.

 Work Only Around The Face Frame